Apache Airflow

 Installation Steps

-1. Install the required dependencies using pip: pip install apache-airflow
+1. Install the required dependencies using pip.

 Technical Specifications